Last Updated: Dec 22, 2022

 Well, you can get away without eating dinner.
 But you cannot get away without a good night’s sleep, can you?

 You know, people in earlier times had no difficulty sleeping because life was slow-paced and less demanding.

 Now we live an overstimulated life.
 And one of the major reasons for sleep deprivation is the overuse of electronic devices—mobile phones, tablets, TVs, etc. I mean, look at the people around you—the majority of them are busy checking WhatsApp, Facebook, Instagram, and whatnot, even when they walk on the roads.

 Listen: Social media, mobile phones, TVs—all that stuff was invented to stay connected.
 But an unfortunate thing happened.
 We went overboard, and as a result, our minds stay preoccupied most of the time.
 Not getting enough rest they deserve.

-And not only that, we’ve become habituated to do everything in a ‘jerky,’ fast-paced manner.
+And not only that, we’ve become habituated to doing everything in a ‘jerky,’ fast-paced manner.
 We don’t usually take the time to let things happen.
 We just do them, anyway.

 Let me ask you this: Has there ever been a day when the sun was in the sky, and suddenly it went down the very next minute?